A logo with an open book, a dove flying above a circular shape, with rays emanating from behind, and the text 'First Light' below.

 “If we put bits into the mouths of horses so that they obey us, we guide their whole bodies as well.
 Look at the ships also: though they are so large and are driven by strong winds, they are guided by a very small rudder wherever the will of the pilot directs.
 So also the tongue is a small member, yet it boasts of great things.
 How great a forest is set ablaze by such a small fire!”
 James 3:3-5 ESV

-It’s so easy to slip up and cuss but, as James reminds us here, our words carry lots of weight and those words not only have an impact on others but also impact the way we act.
+It’s so easy to slip up and cuss, but as James reminds us here, our words carry lots of weight and those words not only have an impact on others but also impact the way we act.
 All it takes is a crack in the foundation and slowly sin will work its way into our lives.
 I’m as guilty of falling short in this area as anyone and I really think James is spot on about the importance of this.
 Hope everybody has a great day!

 Takeaway from Matt